-As of May 31, the Minnesota Department of Health (MDH) has confirmed 25,508 cases of COVID-19 in Minnesota.
-There are 222 confirmed cases and two deaths attributed to the coronavirus in Carver County.
+As of July 13, the Minnesota Department of Health (MDH) has confirmed 42,772 cases of COVID-19 in Minnesota.
+There are 193 confirmed cases in Chaska.
 View the Carver County expanded dashboard.

 Think you should get tested for COVID-19?
 Visit the State of Minnesota’s testing website to learn more about symptoms, testing locations, and frequently asked questions.

 - In an effort to continue supporting those in need, the City is asking for donations of homemade cloth face coverings or cloth face covering supplies, like cotton fabric or elastic.
 Donations can be dropped off inside the door to the Chaska Police Department at Chaska City Hall (1 City Hall Plaza).